recap-tech/extension-source/README.md

 ## Security Details

-The only domain that can communicate with the extension is `https://app.recap.io/*` as defined in the `externally_connectable` property of `manifest.json`.
+The only URL that can communicate with the extension is `https://app.recap.io/*` as defined in the `externally_connectable` property of `manifest.json`.
 This means no other apps or sites can use the extension to bypass browser security.
+[More about `externally_connectable`](https://developer.chrome.com/extensions/manifest/externally_connectable).

 The extension can only fetch data from URLs defined in the `permissions` property of `manifest.json`.
 This limits which URLs the extension can connect to, which means that Recap can't query any other sites other than those defined.
 This whitelist is also checked in the `fetch` method of `background.js`.
+[More about `permissions`](https://developer.chrome.com/extensions/declare_permissions).